jesusfbes/SimpleGUI/README.md

 SimpleGUI
 =========

-Simple GUI tmeplate in Tkinter
+Simple GUI template in Tkinter

+To open it:

+ `python src/MainApp.py`